ancuongnguyen07/AdvancedNetworking/assignments/task-001/task-001.md

 - How long does it take to complete the transfer?
 Give exact (millisecond granularity) answer, as measured by your program
-- How many round-trip times did the transfer take?
+- How many round-trips did the transfer take?
 If you think there were TCP retransmission timeouts, tell also that.
 - How many retransmissions did TCP do during the transmission?